UKNC

 UKNC (УКНЦ) is a Soviet PDP-11-compatible educational micro computer, aimed at teaching school informatics courses.
 It is also known as Elektronika MS-0511.
 UKNC stands for Educational Computer by Scientific Centre.
+It was designed by the Scientific Centre in Zelenograd.

+About 310,000 UKNC computers were produced, in five different factory complexes across the Soviet Union.
+Two were located in Russia, one in Šiauliai, Lithuania; one in Tbilisi, Georgia; and one in Chișinău, Moldova.